-Policy 3.5.1: The City shall provide information, technical assistance, and efficient permitting processes to assist the private sector to maintain a rate of housing production, especially for affordable housing, sufficient to meet the needs of the population

-Policy 3.5.2: The City shall continue to implement land development regulations that grant density bonuses to encourage planned development techniques to achieve affordable housing densities.

-Policy 3.5.3: The City shall continue to review ordinances, codes, regulations, and permitting processes for the purpose of eliminating excessive requirements, and to establish fast-track processing for housing developments intended to serve persons with special housing needs including the elderly, handicapped, low income families, and persons relocated from substandard housing.

-Policy 3.5.4: Monitor the placement of mobile homes, manufactured, and prefabricated housing, to maintain them as affordable, safe and sanitary standard housing options for low and moderate income homeowners and renters.
-Ensure that all manufactured homes are evaluated for Code Compliance to eliminate deficiencies and substandard living.
+- Policy 3.5.1: The City shall provide information, technical assistance, and efficient permitting processes to assist the private sector to maintain a rate of housing production, especially for affordable housing, sufficient to meet the needs of the population - Policy 3.5.2: The City shall continue to implement land development regulations that grant density bonuses to encourage planned development techniques to achieve affordable housing densities. - Policy 3.5.3: The City shall continue to review ordinances, codes, regulations, and permitting processes for the purpose of eliminating excessive requirements, and to establish fast-track processing for housing developments intended to serve persons with special housing needs including the elderly, handicapped, low income families, and persons relocated from substandard housing. - Policy 3.5.4: Monitor the placement of mobile homes, manufactured, and prefabricated housing, to maintain them as affordable, safe and sanitary standard housing options for low and moderate income homeowners and renters.
+Ensure that all manufactured homes are evaluated for Code Compliance to eliminate deficiencies and substandard living. - Policy 3.5.5: The City shall encourage residential development as part of mixed use building in the Downtown Core Area.